sohaibtariq/openshift-blog-post/openshift-blog.md

 Developers and architects devote a significant amount of time to automate an application's lifecycle.
 They may use pipelines and workflows to build, test and deploy application code automatically.

 However, once the dust has settled on the software lifecycle, someone must write the documentation and in case of APIs, update the SDKs/libraries.
 These are frequently regarded as janitorial duties in software development, assigned to a junior developer or intern.
-Or even worse, a senior engineer must dedicate valuable time to write a code sample for a documentation wiki.
+Or even worse, a senior engineer must dedicate valuable time to write a code sample for a documentation wiki or add an endpoint to SDKs.

 This manual and mundane task can actually be fully automated by integrating documentation and SDK generation directly into existing CI/CD pipelines.